 The Department of English offers the BA degree with informal emphases in American, British, and Pacific literatures; composition and rhetoric; and creative writing.

-For Arts and Sciences students, one FW and one ENG DL course are prerequisites for the English major and minor.
-Students enrolled in colleges other than Arts and Sciences may elect ENG DL courses (as per current policy).
-Students must complete 33 credit hours of upper division courses, as follows:
+One FW and one ENG 270–273 course are prerequisites for upper-division English courses.
+Majors must complete 33 credit hours of upper division courses, as follows: